Even YouTube CEO's kids said Rewind was 'cringey' last year

-In a post Tuesday about her goals for 2019, YouTube Chief Executive Susan Wojcicki touted several milestones Google's massive video site surpassed last year, and she fessed up to one she wasn't proud of.
+In a post on Tuesday about her 2019 goals, YouTube Chief Executive Susan Wojcicki touted several milestones Google's massive video site surpassed last year, and she fessed up to one she wasn't proud of.

 "One record we definitely didn't set out to break was the most disliked video on the Internet," she said.
 "Even at home, my kids told me our 2018 Rewind was 'cringey.'"

-YouTube Rewind is the service's annual video tribute to the service's biggest pop-culture moments, memes and personalities from the year.
+YouTube Rewind is the service's annual video tribute to the service's biggest pop culture moments, memes and personalities from the year.
 Last year's edition went on to become the most-disliked clip on YouTube's platform.
-Some vocal factions protested the absence of Pewdiepie, who holds the title of YouTube's most subscribed channel, but as broad-based complaints about the video piled up, disliking the latest Rewind became a sport unto itself.
+Some vocal factions protested the absence of Pewdiepie, who holds the title for YouTube's most subscribed channel, but as broad-based complaints about the video piled up, disliking the latest Rewind became a sport unto itself.

-Tuesday, Wojcicki said that the company would "do better to tell our story" this year.
+Tuesday, Wojcicki said the company would "do better to tell our story" this year.

-Looking ahead, Wojcicki said that her priorities for YouTube included "supporting creator and artist success," 'Improving communication and engagement," and "living up to our responsibility."
+Looking ahead, Wojcicki said her priorities for YouTube included "supporting creator and artist success," "improving communication and engagement," and "living up to our responsibility."

 "Most" of the advertisers that withdrew from YouTube leading up to 2018 have returned because of the company's work to keep ads away from objectionable content on YouTube, she added.

-Tuesday, Wojcicki said that the company has been improving its demonetization "classifiers" so that it's better only videos that violate its rules to being advertising friendly video.
+Tuesday, Wojcicki said that the company has been improving its demonetization "classifiers" so that it's better at pinpointing only videos that violate its rules for being an advertising friendly clip.
 YouTube increased the accuracy of its monetization icons -- which signal the advertising status of videos for creators -- by 40 percent, she said, and the company is also making it easier for creators to appeal.

 Tech Culture: From film and television to social media and games, here's your place for the lighter side of tech.